 Continue to 5 of 6 below.

 - In Japan, it's believed that tortoiseshell cats can help protect the home from ghosts.

 - In the United States, tortoiseshell cats are believed to be "money cats" that will bring good fortune into the home.

 They're Named After Tortoiseshell Material

-Because tortoise populations were being decimated worldwide due to high-demand, the use of the material was banned and synthetic tortoiseshell was developed.Continue to 6 of 6 below.
+Because tortoise populations were being decimated worldwide due to high-demand, the use of the material was banned by the CITES treaty and synthetic tortoiseshell was developed.Continue to 6 of 6 below.

 Tortoiseshell Cats Can Also Be "Torbies"